qinzhu/Concord_documentation/docs/index.md

 ## Description

-**Batch integration**, **denoising**, and **dimensionality reduction** remain fundamental challenges in single-cell data analysis.
-While many machine learning tools aim to overcome these challenges by engineering model architectures, we use a different strategy, building on the insight that optimized mini-batch sampling during training can profoundly influence learning outcomes.
-We present **CONCORD (COntrastive learNing for Cross-dOmain Reconciliation and Discovery)**, a self-supervised learning approach that implements a unified, probabilistic data sampling scheme combining neighborhood-aware and dataset-aware sampling: the former enhancing resolution while the latter removing batch effects.
-Using only a minimalist one-hidden-layer neural network and contrastive learning, CONCORD achieves state-of-the-art performance without relying on deep architectures, auxiliary losses, or supervision.
-It generates high-resolution cell atlases that seamlessly integrate data across batches, technologies, and species, without relying on prior assumptions about data structure.
-The resulting latent representations are denoised, interpretable, and biologically meaningful—capturing gene co-expression programs, resolving subtle cellular states, and preserving both local geometric relationships and global topological organization.
+Revealing the underlying cell-state landscape from single-cell data requires overcoming the critical obstacles of **batch integration**, **denoising**, and **dimensionality reduction**.
+We present **CONCORD**, a unified framework that simultaneously addresses these challenges within a single self-supervised model.
+At its core, CONCORD implements a unified probabilistic sampling strategy that corrects batch effects via dataset-aware sampling and enhances biological resolution through hard-negative sampling.
+Remarkably, using only a minimalist neural network with a single hidden layer and contrastive learning, CONCORD surpasses state-of-the-art performance without relying on deep architectures, auxiliary losses, or external supervision.
+It seamlessly integrates data across batches, technologies, and even species to generate high-resolution cell atlases.
+The resulting latent representations are denoised and biologically meaningful—capturing gene co-expression programs, revealing detailed lineage trajectories, and preserving both local geometric relationships and global topological structures.
 We demonstrate CONCORD’s broad applicability across diverse datasets, establishing it as a general-purpose framework for learning unified, high-fidelity representations of cellular identity and dynamics.

 ---